codymikol/karma-webpack/README.md

 npm install --save-dev karma-sourcemap-loader
 ```

-And then add it to your preprocessors
+And then add it to the preprocessors in your Karma config...

 ``` javascript
 preprocessors: {